Skip to content

 Tool 3: Git commits as checkpoints.
 Commit after completing each atomic unit of work.
 Commit messages should explain what was done and why.
 These are free, automatically versioned state snapshots.

 Tool 4: init.sh or harness initialization flow.
-Specify in AGENTS.md:
+Specify in AGENTS.md the "clock-in" and "clock-out" routines:

 markdown